5 Ways to Boost Women in the Workplace for a More Successful Future

 This year’s theme for International Women’s Day, set by U.N.
 Women, is “Women in leadership: Achieving an equal future in a COVID-19 world”.

-At a high-level, this theme is energizing and exciting.
+At a high level, this theme is energizing and exciting.
 Women have been working towards this future state for decades.
 However, on the ground level – this remains very far away.
 More concerning, the pandemic has created enormous setbacks for women, as there have been entire months in the US, for instance, where only women lost jobs.
 Not surprisingly, women of color are experiencing nearly double the unemployment rates as those of their white male counterparts.

 After decades of painfully slow progress and incredible effort, women are experiencing some of the worst setbacks in the workplace to date.
-So much that 1 in 4 women are considering leaving the workplace altogether due to the enormous stress of extra responsibilities at home and at work.
+So much that 1 in 4 women are considering leaving the workplace altogether due to the enormous stress of extra responsibilities at home and work.
 Achieving an equal future seems like a fantasy in the wake of a brewing economic crisis for working women.